 A mechanic (Elba) enlists the help of a successful-but-lonely attorney (Union) while trying to wrest custody of his three daughters from his treacherous ex-wife and her larcenous boy friend.
 Along the way, the working relationship between the blue collar dad and his uptown attorney grows into something more.
 This is a simple, touching story of two people trying to overcome their different backgrounds to find love, a down-on-his-luck man struggling to protect his children from abuse and neglect, and a community looking to purge itself from the criminals terrorizing their neighborhood.
 Written by

 Monty's daughters' first names in the movie are their first names in real life.
 They are also actual sisters.
 See more »

 When Monty and Julia arrive at the club, they appear to be driving down (and parking on) on a one-way street, as the cars are all parked in the same direction that Monty's car was traveling.
 However, the four-lane road they are on has a double-yellow line in the middle, indicating a two-way street.
 Also, in the wide shot as the car comes to a stop, there are signal lights and street identification signs placed in a manner where the flow of traffic on this "one-way street" would not be able to see them unless they were traveling in the opposite direction.
 See more »

-Published by Nettie Pearl Songs (BMI), Joel Weathers Music (BMI), Oshuniyah Music (ASCAP) and Big Harlem Music (BMI)
+Published by Joel Weathers Music (BMI), Nettie Pearl Songs (BMI), Oshumiyah Music (ASCAP) and Universal Lingo Publishing (ASCAP)

-Courtesy of Tyler Perry, Inc. and Atlantic Recording Corporation See more »
+Courtesy of Tyler Perry, Inc. See more »

 Was this review helpful to you?